 Find out what theological study is all about with a taster term

-Join your fellow St Augustine’s students and engage in exciting course content, taught by our experienced and passionate faculty over a single academic term.
+Join your fellow St Augustine’s students and engage in exciting course content.

 “If you’re thinking about studying one of the Taster Terms at St Augustine’s, I encourage you to try one out because you won’t regret it!”